Skip to main content

 npm run oracle-arb

-npm run cross-market-arb
+npm run certainty-closer

 Bring your own strategy